mdn/content/files/en-us/web/api/geolocationposition/timestamp/index.md

 ## Value

-A number containing a timestamp, in milliseconds, excluding leap seconds, relative to 01 January, 1970 00:00:00 UTC).
+A number containing a timestamp, given as [Unix time](/en-US/docs/Glossary/Unix_time) in milliseconds.

 ## Specifications